agrc/gis.utah.gov/_posts/2022-08-03-using-h3-hexes.md

 ![Address points per supermarket]({% link images/h3_supermarkets.png %}) {: .flex .flex--center}

+## H3: The Solution
+{: .text-left}

+Uber created and open-sourced the [H3 geospatial indexing system](https://h3geo.org/) to solve these problems.
+The grid used by H3 is a mathematically-defined series of hexagons (and a handful of pentagons to handle the earth's curvature) arranged in tiers or resolutions such that each hexagon _logically_ completely contains seven child hexagons that are _geographically_ mostly contained by the larger hexagon.

 There are many ways to map point data into areas to evaluate the spatial trends of a phenomenon.
 Census tracts or blocks are popular targets for aggregating point data, allowing you to compare your data to census data.

 However, administrative boundaries like census tracts, city boundaries, or political districts are inherently irregular.
 They don't "tile the plane" in a standard, repeating pattern that allows you to see how a dataset changes over space.